GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

             --project $PROJECT_NAME \
             --region $REGION

 1. Create three forwarding rules, one each to forward ESP, IKE, and NAT-T traffic to the Cloud VPN gateway.

-Note the following:

--   For the `[STATIC_IP_ADDRESS]` in the following commands, use the static IP address that you reserved in the previous step.
+    For the `[STATIC_IP_ADDRESS]` in the following commands, use the static IP address that you reserved in the previous step.

         gcloud compute forwarding-rules create $FWD_RULE_ESP \